tg-x/foodsoft/lib/foodsoft_payorder/README.md

 Allows members to pay their order online right after ordering.

-This plugin integrates with the current\_orders plugin by adding a payment button to its group\_orders page.

 You probably want to load a payment provider plugin, and point to it in the foodcoop configuration (see below).